HackingGate/kubernetes-vagrant-playground/README.md

 This command will:

-1. Use the common base box as a starting point
+1. Use the generic/debian12 box as a starting point
 2. Install containerd container runtime
 3. Install the selected Kubernetes distribution
 4. Package the resulting VM into a new Vagrant box